Javier162380/todogolist/README.md

 # todogolist.

 A CLI to control your life.
+You could use the application via API also.

 ## Installation.